 What is the Debt Arrangement Scheme?

-The DAS in Scotland is a statutory debt management plan, introduced by the Scottish Government in 2004 to help individuals repay their debts in full.
+The debt arrangement scheme (DAS in Scotland) is a statutory debt management plan, introduced by the Scottish Government in 2004 to help individuals repay their debts in full.

 If you need a helping hand to get out of debt, DAS could be a suitable option for you.
-Under DAS, you apply for a Debt Payment Plan (DPP) that allows you to pay off your debts free from interest, fees and charges over an extended period of time, ensuring payments are affordable whilst giving you protection against legal action from your creditors and safeguarding your assets, like the family home.
+Under DAS, you apply for a debt payment programme (DPP) that allows you to pay off your debts free from interest, fees and charges over an extended period of time, ensuring payments are affordable whilst giving you protection against legal action from your creditors and safeguarding your assets, like the family home.

 How does DAS work?

 If you choose to enter into a DPP under DAS, the first steps involve your money adviser proposing the DPP to your creditors.
 A DPP under DAS is proposed to creditors in the following way:

 - Proposals are sent to all known creditors giving them 21 days to accept or reject the proposal.

 - If no creditors reject the proposal, then the DPP is approved automatically.

 - If creditors reject the proposal and they are owed up to 10% of the total debt, then the DPP application will be automatically approved.